peteroupc/MailLib/api/com.upokecenter.mail.LanguageTags.md

 **Returns:**

-* <code>true</code> if the given string is a basic language range (depending on the <code>extended</code> parameter); otherwise, <code>false</code>.
+* <code>true</code> if the specified string is a basic language range (depending on the <code>extended</code> parameter); otherwise, <code>false</code>.

 ### LanguageTagCase

     public static String LanguageTagCase(String str)

-Sets the given language tag to the case combination recommended by RFC 5646.
+Sets the specified language tag to the case combination recommended by RFC 5646.
 For example, "en-us" becomes "en-US", and "zh-hant" becomes "zh-Hant".

 **Parameters:**